camunda/camunda-docs/versioned_docs/version-8.4/components/connectors/out-of-the-box-connectors/easy-post.md

 To use the **EasyPost Connector**, sign up for an EasyPost account, enter your carrier-specific credentials on the [Carrier Account Dashboard](https://www.easypost.com/account/carriers), and get your [API key](https://www.easypost.com/account/api-keys).

 :::note
-It is highly recommended not to expose your EasyPost API key as plain text.
+We do not recommend exposing your EasyPost API key as plain text.
 Instead, use Camunda secrets.
 Refer to our documentation on [managing secrets](/components/console/manage-clusters/manage-secrets.md) to learn more.
 :::